JessikaKarl/project-portfolio-1/README.md

 ### Colours
 <img width="354" alt="colour" src="https://github.com/JessikaKarl/project-portfolio-1/assets/147527640/f0cb6a2f-d549-4963-ad62-34806a86b578">

 I wanted to choose colours that was simple and elegant.
-White and black are a god colour combo and to have a contrast to dose I choose green.
+White and black are a god colour combo and to have a contrast to those I choose green.
 Green was a good colour because it is muted and looked great together with white and black.
 ### Typography
 I choose the font Times New Roman from the font family serif because it is a commonly used font.
 Great for accessibility and dyslexi user to read.
 ### Wireframes